msisdev/42-starter/README.md

 - `lib`: sources related with `lib.a`.
 - `src`: sources for main logic
 - `test`: a place where individual test programs go in.
+- `test_include`: common headers for all test related srcs
+- `test_src`: common srcs for each test programs
 - `tester.sh`: a script that does same with test workflow.